 Our three-pound, tofu textured body part shaped like a crinkly walnut, the brain, profoundly affects how well we do or don’t lead.
 Leaders who excel in today’s ministry or marketplace constantly seek to add new insights to their leadership toolbox and neuroscience insight should be in every leader’s toolbox.
 Interest and knowledge of how our brain works is exploding today, even among Christians.
 The headline of a Leadership Journal edition read NeuroMinistry, How Brain Science Informs Discipleship.
 You can read my article on brain based communication in that issue here.
-Dr. Carolyn Leaf , a neuroscientist, was a keynote speaker at a Catalyst Conference in Atlanta.
+Dr. Carolyn Leaf , a neuroscientist, has been a keynote speaker at leadership conferences.
 And, some of today’s best sellers explain how brain insight can improving our lives.
 Smart leaders stay on the cutting edge of brain based insight.

 Consider how these three brain networks can positively influence how you lead.